-We invite you to attend our Annual Meeting of Stockholders on Tuesday, June 21, 2016 at 1:00 p.m., Central Daylight Time, at GameStop's Corporate Headquarters, 625 Westport Parkway, Grapevine, Texas 76051.

-At the annual meeting we will ask you to:
+We invite you to attend our Annual Meeting of Stockholders on Tuesday, June 27, 2017 at 1:00 p.m., Central Daylight Time, at GameStop's Corporate Headquarters located at 625 Westport Parkway, Grapevine, Texas 76051.
+At the annual meeting, you will be asked to:

-- elect 10 directors, each to serve as a member of our Board of Directors until the next annual meeting of stockholders and until such director's successor is elected and qualified; - provide an advisory, non-binding vote on the compensation of our named executive officers; - ratify our Audit Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending January 28, 2017; and - approve an amendment and restatement of our certificate of incorporation to change the shareholder voting requirement for removal of directors from a supermajority (80%) of shareholders and only for cause, to a simple majority of shareholders with or without cause, and to make other technical and conforming changes.

-We will also transact such other business as may properly come before the annual meeting and at any adjournment or postponement of the annual meeting.
+- (1) Elect 10 directors, each to serve as a member of our Board of Directors until the next annual meeting of stockholders and until such director's successor is elected and qualified; - (2) Provide an advisory, non-binding vote on the compensation of our named executive officers; - (3) Provide an advisory, non-binding vote on the frequency of advisory votes on the compensation of our named executive officers; - (4) Ratify our Audit Committee's appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending February 3, 2018; - (5) Approve an amendment and restatement of our certificate of incorporation to change the stockholder voting requirement for removal of directors from a supermajority (80%) of stockholders and only for cause, to a simple majority of stockholders with or without cause, and to make other technical and conforming changes; and - (6) Transact such other business as may properly come before the annual meeting and at any adjournment or postponement of the annual meeting.

 Our Proxy Statement provides information that you should consider when you vote your shares.